 No citations have been issued, but the investigation into the crash is continuing, Wheeles said.
 Drugs and alcohol are not believed to be factors in the crash, police said.

-Assisting at the scene were the Jackson County Sheriff’s Department, Columbus Police Department, Jackson County Emergency Medical Services, 31 Wrecker Service and C and C Towing.
+The Indiana State Police was assisted by Jackson County Sheriff’s Department, Columbus Police Department, Jackson County EMS, 31 Wrecker Service and C & C Towing.